sauce-archives/isign/README.rst

 3) We could cache entire re-signed apps.
 It's possible that sometimes the customer will upload the exact same app as last time, with a modified test.
 Pantry already takes the MD5 of the entire file, so we could use that as a cache key.

+4) Use separate processes to hash files, to exploit multiple cores.